-And it is through the 9/11 Memorial Museum that we fulfill a sacred obligation to preserve this crucial history for future generations.
-The Museum is the global focal point for telling the story of what happened on 9/11 through first person accounts, artifacts, and digital documentation.
-It is also through the Museum that we honor and remember those who died in the attacks through the lives they lived, rather than the deaths they died, and stand witness to the many stories of bravery and sacrifice.
+Ours is a dual mission of commemoration and education: to preserve this crucial history for future generations and to be the global focal point for telling the story of what happened on 9/11 and in 1993 through first person accounts, artifacts, and digital documentation.
+It is through the Memorial & Museum that we honor and remember those who died in the attacks through the lives they lived, rather than the deaths they died, and stand witness to the many stories of bravery and sacrifice.
 Here, the number 2,983 is never an abstraction.

-President and CEO
+President & CEO

 National September 11 Memorial & Museum